emacs and vi: Science of Command Efficiency

 is transpose-chars a worthy command for our budget?

-should moving by word always have cursor end at the beginning of the word (as in vim), or should it depends on the move direction (as in emacs)? [see Text Editor's Cursor Movement Behavior (emacs, vi, Notepad++)]
+should moving by word always have cursor end at the beginning of the word (as in vim), or should it depends on the move direction (as in emacs)? 〔see Text Editor's Cursor Movement Behavior (emacs, vi, Notepad++)

-also, should you have a system where repeated call of a command result in different behavior?
-(For example, emacs's recenter-top-bottom), or, should commands always have the exact same behavior, augmented by a universal-argument system as in emacs? (or, should you have both in a mix? but, would a single consistent system possibly be better than mixed style?)
+also, should you have a system where repeated call of a command result in different behavior? (e.g. emacs's recenter-top-bottom), or, should commands always have the exact same behavior, augmented by a universal-argument system as in emacs? (or, should you have both in a mix? but, would a single consistent system possibly be better than mixed style?)

 so, this is the science of command efficiency.
 Most visible as vi and emacs command set differences.